jamie-clements/jamie-clements/readme.md

 👋 Hi, I’m Jamie.
-I'm a computer scientist / AI builder.
-I'm super interested in all things MLLMs / GenAI / ML.
+I'm a computer scientist / AI builder, super interested in all things GenAI / ML, and embedding these paradigms to solve real-world problems.

 ---